 My Digital Journey was born out of The Growth Hub in Gloucester.
 Having won a government grant, My Digital Journey was looking to make something fun, informational, and easy to use for small businesses all over the UK.

 The premise was this: most small businesses are wandering lost in a world full of changing technology, and My Digital Journey can help people navigate this technology terrain through meetups, talks, and amassing a huge collection of free online resources for small businesses.
 Making UK businesses stronger in turn will make the whole of the UK stronger.

 This was a small group project.
 My role was UX/UI designer and user research.
 I worked directly with CEO Tristan Wilkinson, Project Manager James Brown, User Researcher Kate Ainscough, and Developer Chris Steel.

 It was important to find out the most important needs of small businesses in the UK.
 It was paramount that we determine their awareness of digital technology and how important they thought it was to the improvement of their company.
 Being conscious that time is the most valuable asset of any business owner, we crafted a concise questionnaire that we used over the phone with several SMEs across the UK.

-After talking to several SMEs and finding out their needs, it helped us craft our own online questionnaire.
+After talking to several SMEs and finding out their needs, we crafted our own online questionnaire.
 We split the My Digital Journey online questionnaire into six sections: Leadership & Culture, Technology, Product Development, Business Development, Process & Systems, and Marketing & Media.
-This would help us find any deficiencies in their company that we could fill with one on one, events or online resources.
+This would help us find any deficiencies in their company that we could fill with one-on-one, events or online resources.

 I created user and job stories [when ____ (situation), I want to ____ (action/motivation), so that ____ (outcome)] based on our research collected from SMEs.
-Needed user info for both business owners and LEP admins.
+I needed user info for both business owners and LEP admins.